jacobian/djangobook.com/chapter02.rst

 After downloading from Git and following the preceding steps, there's no need to run ``python setup.py install``-- you've just done the work by hand!

-Because the Django trunk changes often with bug fixes and feature additions, you'll probably want to update it every once in a while.
+Because the Django development version changes often with bug fixes and feature additions, you'll probably want to update it every once in a while.
 To update the code, just run the command ``git pull origin master`` from within the ``djmaster`` directory.
 When you run that command, Git will contact https://github.com/django/django, determine whether any of Django's code has changed, and update your local version of the code with any changes that have been made since you last updated.
 It's quite slick.

-Finally, if you use Django development version, you should know how to figure out which version of trunk you're running.
+Finally, if you use Django development version, you should know how to figure out which version of Django you're running.
 Knowing your version number is important if you ever need to reach out to the community for help, or if you submit improvements to the framework.
 In these cases, you should tell people the revision, also known as a "changeset," that you're using.
 To find out your HEAD changeset, type "git log -1" from within the ``django`` directory, and look for the identifier after "commit".
 This number changes each time Django is changed, whether through a bug fix, feature addition, documentation improvement or anything else.

 Testing the Django installation
 ===============================